quiltingcode/pp4-craft-cafe/TESTING.md

 I chose not to test the iPhone models 3, 4, or 5 as these have a smaller screen (320 x 480) and were only supported officially by Apple until March 2021.

-On devices with a height of 640 pixels, such as the Samsung mobile devices, once the quiz has begun, you have to scroll down after choosing an answer to see the bottom of the question container in some cases where the question is longer.
-The next button sometimes is slightly hidden, but I find this scrolling acceptable in the case of certain longer questions for shorter devices.

 ### Tablet Devices